 “Mine,” he told her.

-“My car’s down the street.”
-The pot marked lot was dark with hideaway alleys.
+“My SUV’s down the street.”
+The moonless night made it more difficult to see the pot marked street and hideaway alleys.
+“My SUV’s down the street.”
 Carmen wished she could’ve gotten a closer parking spot.

 “Why would Tony fall asleep?
 What the hell are you talking about?”

-He grabbed her arm and pulled her into one of those dark, dank hideaways.
+He grabbed her arm and pulled her into one of those dark, dank hideaway.
 Tony shoved her against a brick wall of the alley.

-Carmen hit hard.
-Her breath let out in a whoosh.
-He grabbed her other arm, digging his fingers into her flesh.
-She knew she’d have bruised later.
+Carmen hit hard, her breath let out in a whoosh.
+He dug his fingertips deep into her flesh as he grabbed her other arm.
+She knew she’d be bruised later.